daveedortega/google_colab/README.md

-# Google Colab Noteboos
+# Google Colab Notebooks
-In theory **ALL** of the notbooks I create will be saved here but idk how feasible or desirable is that, since I have not used colab all that much
+In theory **ALL** of the notebooks I create will be saved here but idk how feasible or desirable is that, since I have not used colab all that much